Would you like to join one of the best golf clubs in the area?

 Members and their guests are respectfully requested to maintain an appropriate standard of dress as laid down by the Club’s rules and regulations.
 These can be summarised as follows:

-Smart casual dress/ jacket/ golfing attire/ denim jeans/ shorts can be worn.
-Please remove muddy waterproof trousers and clean your Golf shoes prior to entering the Clubhouse.
-Hats are not to be worn in the clubhouse by Gentlemen, Ladies may wear a hat or headscarf.
-Closed toe deck shoes may be worn on the terrace and in the clubhouse with or without socks – Gentlemen are required to wear white socks if wearing Open toed sandals on the terrace and in the Clubhouse.
+Monday to Sunday: Smart casual dress/ jacket/ golfing attire/ denim jeans/ shorts can be worn.
+Tailored shirts may be worn outside of trousers/shorts.
+Please clean Golf shoes prior to entering the Clubhouse.
+Hats are not to be worn in the clubhouse.
+Closed toe shoes may be worn on the terrace and in the clubhouse with or without socks – Gentlemen are required to wear white socks if wearing open toed sandals on the terrace and in the Clubhouse.
+Trainers are not permitted.

 Gentlemen must have their shirts tucked in at all times.